D1034181036/YouTube-DL-WebView/README.md

 Powered by [youtube-dl](https://github.com/ytdl-org/youtube-dl)

 ## How It Works
-Use php to build an api that can call `youtube-dl -j [youtube video url]`, then make a web view to communicate with the api.
+1. Use php to build an api that can call `youtube-dl -j [youtube video url]`
+2. make a web view to communicate with the api.

 ## Getting Started